jotoak/github_workflows_vhdl/README.md

-# Github workflows for RTL designe
+# Github workflows for RTL design

 This reposetory is based on github actions found at <https://purisa.me/blog/testing-hdl-on-github/>